YingHongTham/wormwiring/README.md

 Now it's known that one section is about 50nm.
 So we scale x and y by 0.13
 (as set by this.XYScale in MapViewer)

+## Some things to resolve/clean up:
+-change scaling, in particular, figure out the right scaling for each database, performing the same analysis as described above

+-some cells, like AIZR from JSH, have contin with count = 0 (select * from contin where type = 'neuron' and count = 0;) Issue mainly occurs when try to 'center view' on the cell.
+Currently worked around it by using 'objCoord', which are coordinates (from object + image tables) of objects that should be in the skeleton
+(but for some reason no skeleton..);
+furthermore, if even that fails, try to use synapses' coordinates.
+If these fail, just return null and 'center view' functionality is moot (and there wouldn't be anything to center the view on anyway).

+-synapse balls and label sometimes disappear or get blocked by the aggregate volume (even though it's set to opacity 0.1);
+this seems to be an issue with the interal workings of THREE, so it's unclear to me what the best way around it is.
+Probably one can make better aggregate volume models, using more fancy 3D editing techniques.
+For now, if it does get too much in the way, the user may simply hide the aggregate volumes, and problem is averted.